Smiřice

 Smiřice (/cs/; Smirschitz) is a town in Hradec Králové District in the Hradec Králové Region of the Czech Republic.
 It has about 3,100 inhabitants.
+The town is located on the right bank of the Elbe River, in the East Elbe Table.

+Smiřice became a town in 1659.
+The most important monument in the town is the Chapel of the Epiphany, which of protected as a national cultural monument.

 Administrative division

 Smiřice consists of three municipal parts (in brackets population according to the 2021 census):